dd32/td-gh-ex/readme.txt

 == Copyright ==

-AwesomePress WordPress Theme, Copyright 2017 WordPress.org
-AwesomePress is distributed under the terms of the GNU GPL
+AwesomePress WordPress Theme, Copyright 2017 Surror AwesomePress is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify